rmwillow/rmwillow/README.md

 - 🔭 I’m currently working on my educational growth
 - 🌱 I’m currently learning full stack software development
 - 👯 I’m looking to collaborate on any projects that can help make the load lighter for workers and enhance productivity.
-- 🤔 I’m looking for help with security within applications
+- 🤔 I’m looking for help with learning how to enhance security within applications
 - 💬 Ask me about my current project
 - 📫 How to reach me: rachelmcgrath1994@gmail.com
 - ⚡ Fun fact: I would like to start my own company one day